grnet/synnefo/docs/design/resource-pool-projects.rst

 linked to a project.
 Pithos should link containers to projects.

 Astakos will handle its own resource ``astakos.pending_app`` in a special
 way: it will always be charged at the user's base project.
-This resource is marked with ``allow_in_projects = False`` in its definition.
-Since quota is now project-based, this flag will now be interpreted as forbidding usage in non-base projects.

 Resource reassignment
 ---------------------